-The Multics protection mechanisms were designed to be basic and extendable, rather than a complete implementation of some specialized security model, Thus there are mechanisms which may be used to provide the multilevel security classification (top secret, secret, confidential, unclassified) and the access compartments of the U.S. governmental security system[27].
-If one wished to precisely imitate the government security system, he could do so without altering the operating system.
-In this sense, Multics differs with, say, SDC's ADEPT[28] and IBM'S Resource Security System[14], both of which specifically implement models of the government security system, but which do not permit, for example, user-written program-protected data bases.
+model.
+Thus there are mechanisms which may be used to provide the multilevel security classification (top secret, secret, confidential, unclassified) and the access compartments of the U.S. governmental security system.
+[WW] If one wished to precisely imitate the government security system, he could do so without altering the operating system.
+In this sense, Multics differs with, say, SDC's ADEPT [A] and IBM's Resource Security System [I], both of which specifically implement models of the government security system, but which do not permit, for example, user-written proprietary programs.

 We should also note that the Multics system was designed to be securable, which is different than stating that any particular site is actually operated in a completely secured fashion.
-Such matters as machine room security, certification of of hardware maintenance engineers and system operators, and telephone wire tapping are largely outside of the scope of operating system design.
+Such matters as machine room security, certification of hardware maintenance engineers and system operators, and telephone wire tapping are largely outside of the scope of operating system design.
 In addition, correct administration can be encouraged by the design of an operating system, but not enforced.
 Further we have reported the design of the system, realizing that its implementation has not yet been completely audited and therefore may contain trivial programming errors which affect protection.